-- a) study the application of space-based ADS-B in the Asia Pacific region; and - b) develop recommendations on the required performance standards for ADS-B. - 5.5 It was noted in the paper that some States may have faced a number of challenges including political, resource, ATC automatic system upgrading and communication between ANSPs. - 5.6 It was also informed that OPLINK Panel (Operational Data Link working group) was developing the concept of Performance Based Communications and Surveillance (PBCS), for which the Working Group or the ADS-B Study and Implementation Task Force could establish a list of
+2.14.5 It was noted in the paper that some States may have faced a number of challenges including political, resource, ATC automatic system upgrading and communication between ANSPs.

-Required Surveillance Performance (RSP) specifications for ADS-B, with consequent monitoring of performance against the specifications.
-Navcanada recommended that the WG may also consider to develop operational concept of using combinations of different communication means with ADS-B such as CPDLC and SATCOM Voice which would contribute study by relevant panel at global level.
+2.14.6 It was also informed that OPLINK Panel (Operational Data Link working group) was developing the concept of Performance Based Communications and Surveillance (PBCS), for which the Working Group or the ADS-B Study and Implementation Task Force could establish a list of Required Surveillance Performance (RSP) specifications for ADS-B, with consequent monitoring of performance against the specifications.
+Navcanada recommended that the WG may also consider to develop an operational concept of using combinations of different communication means with ADS-B such as CPDLC and SATCOM Voice which would contribute study by relevant panel at global level.

-- 5.7 The member Administrations participated meeting provided their view on the future direction and focus of the WG.
-Some common points included the following: - Based on current TOR, focusing on phase II of South China Sea.
-Documented case studies of successes and of problems and solution; - Addressing of operational approval for using ADS-B based surveillance service issues with DGCA; - Continue efforts on data sharing and collaborations projects; - Identification of implementation issues and solutions; - Clear distinction of roles between WG and SITF, and ensuring WG won't do unnecessary duplication work with other groups; - Better documentation of the challenges and successes for the benefit of other States that could learn from the world-leading work of Asia/Pacific; - Need to study using ADS-B to replace SSR, with a view to making recommendations to States with little resources. - 5.8 The meeting discussed the need for greater understanding and engagement by regulatory authorities.
+2.14.7 The member Administrations participated meeting provided their view on the future direction and focus of the WG.
+Some common points included the following:

+- Based on current TOR, focusing on phase II of South China Se. - Addressing of operational approval for using ADS-B based surveillance service issues with DGCA; - Continue efforts on data sharing and collaborations projects; - Identification of implementation issues and solutions; - Clear distinction of roles between WG and SITF, and ensuring WG won't do unnecessary duplication work with other groups; - Better documentation of the challenges and successes for the benefit of other States that could learn from the world-leading work of Asia/Pacific;

+- Need to study using ADS-B to replace SSR, with a view to making recommendations to States with little resources.

+2.14.8 The meeting discussed the need for greater understanding and engagement by regulatory authorities.
 It was recommended that a seminar oriented specifically towards regulator education and guidance should be organized.

-Review of Terms of Reference of the SEA/BOB ADS-B Working Group (WP/03)
+2.15 Review of Terms of Reference of the SEA/BOB ADS-B Working Group (WP/03)

-5.9 The meeting reviewed the ToR of the SEA/BOB ADS-B Working Group.
+2.15.1 The meeting reviewed the ToR of the SEA/BOB ADS-B Working Group.
 Based on the discussions on WP/09, the meeting agreed to slightly amend the ToR to include "to identify implementation issues and propose solutions for the identified issues".
 Accordingly, the meeting made following Decision: